-It can also indicate the birth of a new idea, of a new project.
+It can also indicate the birth of a new idea or a new project.
 In financial terms, it suggests comfort, prosperity, and abundance.
 In terms of career, it is a good time to embrace new challenges, pursue a vocation or even change course.

-When it appears backwards, The Empress suggests blocks or resistances.
+When it appears backward, The Empress suggests blocks or resistances.
 Even with effort, in the past or in the present, the results obtained may not be as expected.
 Alert on the need to look at the facts and make a realistic analysis of what motivates this situation of impasse.

-In love, it reveals some distraction: the person may be about to receive signals of affection that they simply cannot see or cannot recognize.
+In love, it reveals some distraction: the person may be about to receive signals of affection that they cannot see or cannot recognize.
 In family life, you may feel left out or forgotten.

-In financial terms, this letter may be a sign of difficulties.
-In the race, suggest patience, communication and understanding to avoid unnecessary problems and confrontations.
+In financial terms, this Letter may be a sign of difficulties.
+In the race, suggest patience, communication, and understanding avoid unnecessary problems and confrontations.

 Reading Combinations with Other Marseille Tarot Cards

 When combined with the Letter The World, it predicts emotional fulfillment.
-With La Torre or La Luna, alert to negative feelings such as frustration, internal conflicts and ruptures in relationships.
-With El Colgado , alert to the need to lower emotional defenses and to be more spontaneous in love life.
+With La Torre or La Luna, alert to negative feelings such as frustration, internal conflicts, and ruptures in relationships.
+El Colgado alerted to the need to lower emotional defenses and to be more spontaneous in love life.

-The happiest combinations for The Empress are with the Sun, the Aces of Wands, Cups and Coins and with any Jack (or pages) of the Minor Arcana.
+The happiest combinations for The Empress are with the Sun, the Aces of Wands, Cups, and Coins, and any Jack (or pages) of the Minor Arcana.

 Major Arcana of the Tarot of Marseille